h3rald/h3rald/contents/conver.md

 #### Dependability Score

 The first three digits of a version SHALL identify its _dependability score_, or, in other words, how feature-complete, mature and stable a project is on a scale from 0x000 to 0xFFF.
-The initial dependability score is set by the maintainer of the project based on their best evaluation of is _dependability stage_ (see the dedicated section, further on), from _prototype_ to _bedrock_.
+The initial dependability score is set by the maintainer of the project based on their best evaluation of is _dependability stage_ (see the dedicated section, further on), from _prototype_ to _bedrock_, as described later on in this document.

 After the initial score, subsequent versions MUST increase the score based on how closer the project is getting to its ultimate level of dependability, in terms of completeness, maturity, and stability.
 Subsequent versions MAY therefore skip numbers if the newer versions brings the project closer to its final state.

+Note that there MAY NOT be two releases with an identical dependability score.

 While increasing the dependability score of a project is essentially an arbitrary process, it forces maintainers to constantly keep track of their progress and how closer they are to entering the next dependability stage, and the corresponding restrictions.

 #### Version Metadata

-The last hexadecimal digit of a version number (henceforth called "metadata nibble") SHALL encode metadata characterizing the release based on three distinct traits:
+The last hexadecimal digit of a version number (henceforth called "metadata nibble") SHALL encode metadata characterizing the release based on three distinct dimensions:

 - Size
 - Compatibility